rdeioris/LuaMachine/Tutorials/SimpleDialogueSystem.md

 Play and check if the TextRender component activates itself when you are near the TalkingCharacter and disappears when you move away.

-To set which one is the current 'focused' TalkingCharacter we will use a global Lua variable.
+To set which one is the currently 'focused' TalkingCharacter we will use a global Lua variable.
 We can just set it in the DialogueLuaState Table (and set/unset it in the begin_overlap/end_overlap functions of the TalkingCharacter script).

 ![CurrentTarget](SimpleDialogueSystem_Data/CurrentTarget.PNG?raw=true "CurrentTarget")